- Business Litigation

 Shareholder and Securities Disputes

-At ALG, we have extensive experience representing individual and corporate clients in a wide range of shareholder and securities-related claims in federal and state courts throughout the United States, including (among others):
+At AM&R, we have extensive experience representing individual and corporate clients in a wide range of shareholder and securities-related claims in federal and state courts throughout the United States, including (among others):

 - Shareholder Derivative Claims